 Drugs are not the only way to ease pain.
 Here are some options that can be helpful in conjunction with the treatment your doctor prescribes:

-- Eat a healthy diet, rich in fruits, veggies, and whole grains—A healthy diet will give you the energy you need to stay active.
+- Eat a healthy diet, rich in fruits, vegetables, and whole grains—A healthy diet will give you the energy you need to stay active.

 - Maintain an active lifestyle, including keeping up social engagements—This can help you avoid isolation and depression.

-- Stay involved in your care—Tell your doctor how your medicines are working and if you are having any side effects.
+- Stay involved in your care—Tell your doctor how your medications are working and if you are having any side effects.

 Other therapies that might help with pain include:

 - Use of heat therapy